Aiyima S600

 The accessories come in a separate box:

-The accessories box has many cables:
+The accessories box has mostly all cables you need:

 The complete package includes: